lunacys/lunge/README.md

 # LunarisGameEngine (lunge)

-A super mega game engine
+A MonoGame + MonoGame.Extended Game Engine.
+The project aims to be as simple to use as possible to create 2D games.
+The game engine provides a lot of useful instruments for creating games.

 **CURRENT STAGE:** Moving and adapting code from [BeatTheNotes Library](https://github.com/lunacys/BeatTheNotes)